denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. The code does not compile.
 G. An exception is thrown.

+**My Answer: F**
+**Correct Answer: C**

+**Line 16 initializes a PolarBear instance and assigns it to the bear reference.
+The variable declaration and instance initializers are run first, setting value to tac.
+The constructor declared on line 5 is called, resulting in value being set to tacb.
+Remember, a static main() method can access private constructors declared in the same class.
+Line 17 creates another PolarBear instance, replacing the bear reference declared on line 16.
+First, value is initialized to tac as before.
+Line 17 calls the constructor declared on line 8, since String is the narrowest match of a String literal.
+This constructor then calls the overloaded constructor declared on line 5, resulting in value being updated to tacb.
+Control returns to the previous constructor, with line 10 updating value to tacbf, and making option C the correct answer.**

 ---

 12. How many lines of the following program contain a compilation error?